Stevie Ray Vaughan: Carnegie Hall

-The Dallas Times-Herald wrote of the performance at Carnegie Hall as; "was full of stomping feet and swaying bodies, kids in blue jeans hanging off the balconies, dancing bodies that clogged the aisles."
-The New York Times asserted that, despite the venue's "muddy" acoustics, their performance was "filled with verve", and Vaughan's playing was "handsomely displayed".
+The Dallas Times-Herald wrote that the performance was "full of stomping feet and swaying bodies, kids in blue jeans hanging off the balconies, dancing bodies that clogged the aisles".
+The New York Times asserted that, despite the venue's "muddy" acoustics, the band's performance was "filled with verve", and Vaughan's playing was "handsomely displayed".
 Jimmie Vaughan later commented: "I was worried the crowd might be a little stiff.
 Turned out they're just like any other beer joint."
 Vaughan commented: "We won't be limited to just the trio, although that doesn't mean we'll stop doing the trio.
 I'm planning on doing that too.
 I ain't gonna stay in one place.
 If I do, I'm stupid."
-The performance was recorded and later released as an official live LP.
-The album was released posthumously on July 29, 1997, by Epic Records; it was ultimately certified gold.
+The performance was recorded, and in 1997 Epic Records released Live at Carnegie Hall, which was ultimately certified gold.

-Immediately after the concert, Vaughan attended a private party at a downtown club in New York, which was sponsored by MTV, where he was greeted by an hour's worth of supporters.
+After the concert, Vaughan attended a private party at a downtown club in New York, which was sponsored by MTV, where he was greeted by an hour's worth of supporters.
 On the following day, Double Trouble made an appearance at a record store in Greenwich Village, where they signed autographs for fans.

 In late October 1984, the band toured Australia and New Zealand, which included one of their first appearances on Australian television—on Hey Hey It's Saturday—where they performed "Texas Flood", and an interview on Sounds.
 On November 5 and 9, they played sold-out concerts at the Sydney Opera House.
-Upon returning to the U.S., Double Trouble went on a brief tour in California.
-Soon afterward, Vaughan and Lenny went to the island of Saint Croix, on the U.S. Virgin Islands in the Caribbean Sea, where they had spent some time vacationing in December.
+After returning to the U.S., Double Trouble went on a brief tour in California.
+Soon afterward, Vaughan and Lenny went to the island of Saint Croix, part of the U.S. Virgin Islands, where they had spent some time vacationing in December.
 The next month, Double Trouble flew to Japan, where they appeared for five performances, including at Kōsei Nenkin Kaikan in Osaka.